 Types of Solar Policies

-Net metering is a billing arrangement with your utility that allows you to receive a kilowatt-hour credit for excess renewable electricity delivered to the grid.
+Net metering is a billing arrangement with your utility that allows you to receive a credit for each kilowatt-hour of excess renewable electricity delivered to the grid.
 A 'net meter' tracks both the electricity consumed onsite and the electricity generated by the solar energy system.
 Electricity generated by the rooftop solar array powers onsite electricity demand first, and any excess electricity is sent to the utility grid.
 If the rooftop solar system generates more electricity than the home uses during a given billing cycle, the solar customer receives a bill credit for each kilowatt-hour exported which can be used to offset future usage.
 This simple billing arrangement has allowed the growth of the distributed renewable energy market.
 Rocky Mountain Power customers who applied to install solar by midnight on November 14, 2017 are grandfathered into the net metering program until January 1, 2036.

-Rocky Mountain Power and several municipal utilities in Utah have eliminated net metering and now instead offer credits for solar energy exported to the grid.
+Rocky Mountain Power and several municipal utilities in Utah have eliminated net metering and instead offer credits for solar energy exported to the grid.
 Solar Export Credit programs allow solar customers to use the energy generated in real time to power their home and reduce their energy bills.
 If a solar owner generates more energy than they are able to use in a given period, they receive a bill credit for the value of the exported electricity.
-The export credit value and the period over which energy usage and energy generation are netted varies from utility to utility.
+The export credit value and the period over which energy usage and energy generation are measured varies from utility to utility.

 Unlike net metering and export credits, customers using a feed-in-tariff (FIT) are not able to use the power they produce onsite to power their home or building.
 Instead, all of the power produced by a solar customer is exported to the grid in exchange for a payment from the utility.
 The rate at which a FIT customer is paid for their solar energy may be higher or lower than the price at which they buy electricity.